Sudanese president steps down as ruling party’s chairman

-CAIRO (AP) — Sudan’s embattled President Omar al-Bashir says he has quit his position as chairman of the ruling party amid protests against his nearly three-decade rule.
+CAIRO (AP) — Sudan’s embattled President Omar al-Bashir on Friday quit his position as chairman of the ruling party after more than two months of protests against his nearly three-decade rule, the party said.

-The party said on Friday that al-Bashir has delegated his powers as chairman of the National Congress Party to its deputy chairman, Ahmed Harun, until the party’s next general conference.
+According to a party statement, al-Bashir delegated his powers as chairman of the National Congress Party to its deputy chairman, Ahmed Harun, until the party’s next general conference.
 No date has been set for the conference.

-Like al-Bashir, Harun is also wanted by the International Criminal Court for alleged war crimes committed in Darfur.
-Al-Bashir’s autocratic rule has been marred by civil wars and increasing street demonstrations
+Local media quoted Harun as saying al-Bashir took this step in order to “devote himself to the national tasks” as the country’s leader.

-Sudan has been rocked by a wave of protests since December calling on al-Bashir, who seized power in a 1989 military coup, to step down.
-A heavy security crackdown has left scores of protesters dead.
+Like al-Bashir, Harun is also wanted by the International Criminal Court for alleged war crimes committed in Sudan’s Darfur region.
+He was appointed the party’s deputy chairman earlier this week.

 Most Read Nation & World Stories